Meet Me After the Show

-Meet Me After the Show is a 1951 Technicolor musical film starring Betty Grable and released through 20th Century Fox.
-The film was one of Grable's last musical films for Fox during her box office reign of the past decade.
+Meet Me After the Show is a 1951 Technicolor musical film directed by Richard Sale and starring Betty Grable and Macdonald Carey.

 Plot

-Delilah Lee (Betty Grable) is groomed by her husband Jeff Ames (Macdonald Carey) for his new Broadway show.
-Delilah becomes such a success to a point where she feels that Jeff thinks of her more as an asset than a wife.
-When the show's backer Gloria Carstairs (Lois Andrews) begins coming on to Jeff, Delilah leaves him, but regrets it later on and tries to win him back.
+Delilah Lee is groomed by her husband Jeff Ames for his new Broadway show.
+She becomes such a success that she feels that Jeff considers her more an asset than a wife.
+When the show's backer Gloria Carstairs makes advances toward Jeff, Delilah leaves him, but she later experiences regret and resolves to regain his love.
 She devises a scheme involving amnesia to lure Jeff back to her.